MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Robert Geirhos, Patricia Rubisch, Claudio Michaelis, Matthias Bethge, Felix A. Wichmann, Wieland Brendel. *ICLR 2019*
   - Key Word: Shape-Texture; Style Transfer; Data Augmentation.
   - Digest: We show that ImageNet-trained CNNs are strongly biased towards recognising textures rather than shapes, which is in stark contrast to human behavioural evidence and reveals fundamentally different classification strategies.

+- Strike (with) a Pose: Neural Networks Are Easily Fooled by Strange Poses of Familiar Objects. [[paper]](https://arxiv.org/abs/1811.11553) [[code]](https://github.com/airalcorn2/strike-with-a-pose)
+  - Michael A. Alcorn, Qi Li, Zhitao Gong, Chengfei Wang, Long Mai, Wei-Shinn Ku, Anh Nguyen. *CVPR 2019*
+  - Key Word: Adversarial Poses Transfer.
+  - Digest: In this paper, we present a framework for discovering DNN failures that harnesses 3D renderers and 3D models.
+That is, we estimate the parameters of a 3D renderer that cause a target DNN to misbehave in response to the rendered image.

 - Generalisation in humans and deep neural networks. [[paper]](https://arxiv.org/abs/1808.08750) [[code]](https://github.com/rgeirhos/generalisation-humans-DNNs)
   - Robert Geirhos, Carlos R. Medina Temme, Jonas Rauber, Heiko H. Schütt, Matthias Bethge, Felix A. Wichmann. *NeurIPS 2018*